• Skip to main content

 Sharon’s tips:

 Always buy fresh corn in the husks.
 Look for bright green husks that are tightly wrapped and feel the kernels.
 The kernels should feel plump and evenly filled out.
-The tassels should be brown and slightly damp.
-If they are black, it isn’t fresh.
+The tassels should be pale brown and slightly damp.
+If the tassels are black or dark brown, it isn’t fresh.
 I have never tried frozen or canned corn in this recipe.

 If you like this dish, which features avocados, tomatoes, and fresh corn, you might also like these popular recipes: